prjemian/assign_gup/docs/source/instructions.rst

 List of Proposals
 ~~~~~~~~~~~~~~~~~

-.. sidebar:: Be prompt!

-   Do this just after the proposal deadline.
-   Assignments should be received within just a few days.
-   Assigned reviewers must have sufficient to make their reviews.

 #.
 Login to your panel's proposal review web site,
    and click the "Download the list in XML" link.
      Each panel has a slightly different URL